 Shawnetta Yahtin is the sole income earner in a large family and is still paying back graduate school student loans.
 This made her dream of buying a home for her family, including her partner, two sons, daughter, and granddaughter seem like a long-term dream rather than a current possibility.
 She heard about WSCAT’s IDA program from a coworker, though, and thought that “getting an IDA might help make home ownership more attainable in a shorter time span.”
 When she applied for the program, WSCAT staff determined that she was eligible for WSCAT’s SuperSaver IDA, funded through the Oregon IDA Initiative.
 Shawnetta opened her IDA account in June 2015.
 The SuperSaver IDA, unlike most WSCAT IDAs that have a minimum savings period of six months, has a minimum savings period of 13 months.
-This means that Shawnetta will be able to purchase a home in July 2016.

 To prepare herself for home ownership and to meet WSCAT and Oregon IDA program educational requirements, Shawnetta completed Pathways Home: A Native Homeownership course, provided by WSCAT and Tribal Credit Enterprise staff members, and took the Money Smart financial skills course on DVD.
 She also met with a Tribal Credit Enterprise loan officer to “develop a plan to pay off debt and pre-qualify for a home loan.”
 By October 2015, within months of signing up for an IDA, Shawnetta had already met her savings goal, had already met all program educational requirements, and had done much to prequalify for her loan.